Cannabis tax compliance: Planning for rescheduling

 Many cannabis companies have significant debt financing.
 Interest expense is not a component of COGS and therefore is nondeductible under Section 280E.
 This means that these companies were not affected by the interest expense limitation under IRC Section 163(j) because these interest expenses were already being disallowed under Section 280E.

-However, if Section 280E no longer applied, Section 163(j) likely will.
-The interest expense limitation allows a deduction for interest expense only to the extent of 30% of adjusted taxable income – a defined term.
-This will likely result in interest expense limitations – a temporary book to tax difference, meaning any amount disallowed can be carried forward and used to the extent that there is adjusted taxable income in a subsequent year.
+However, when Section 280E no longer applies, the limitations under Section 163(j) will have to be considered.
+The interest expense limitation allows a deduction for interest expense only to the extent of 30% of adjusted taxable income, a defined term.
+This will likely result in interest expense limitations – a temporary book to tax difference – meaning any amount disallowed can be carried forward and used to the extent that there is adjusted taxable income in a subsequent year.

-However, there is good news: If you were no longer subject to Section 280E, you would be allowed to take advantage of the R&D credit.
-The R&D credit can reduce your income tax liability and, sometimes, your payroll tax liability.
-What the IRC allows as qualifiable for the R&D credit isn’t quite as expansive as what is required to be capitalized under Section 174; but while you are analyzing your R&D costs for purposes of Section 174, it makes sense to analyze your R&D costs for purposes of the R&D credit.
-Typically, the value of the credit can be 5-10% of actual R&D expenses, the largest single cost of which is typically salaries.
+When Section 280E no longer applies, you will be allowed to take advantage of the R&D credit.
+R&D credits can reduce your income tax liability and, sometimes, your payroll tax liability.
+Typically, the value of the credit can be 5-10% of actual domestic R&D expenses, the largest single cost of which is typically salaries.

 Inventory

-If your average gross receipts in 2023 over the prior three-year period totaled $29 million or greater, you are subject to the Uniform Capitalization Rules (UNICAP) under IRC Section 263A.
+If your average gross receipts in 2025 over the prior three-year period totaled $31 million or greater, you are subject to the Uniform Capitalization Rules (UNICAP) under IRC Section 263A.
 UNICAP was previously not as important to cannabis companies because all indirect costs were disallowed under Section 280E.
-However, if Section 280E no longer applied, you would be required to capitalize a portion of your indirect period expenses as they relate to inventory.
-These costs would then be deducted as inventory is sold over time.
-This can be a burdensome calculation and generally requires someone with UNICAP expertise.
+However, if Section 280E no longer applies, you would be required to capitalize a portion of your indirect expenses as they relate to inventory.
+These costs would then be deducted via cost of goods sold as inventory is sold over time.
+UNICAP can be a burdensome calculation and generally requires someone with specific knowledge and expertise.

 Fixed assets/buildings/energy credits

 Under Section 280E, taking bonus depreciation is not allowed.
-With Section 280E gone, you would need to strategize when to take bonus depreciation and when to place fixed assets in service.
-In order to maximize fixed asset deductions, you would probably want to undergo a cost segregation study/fixed asset review.
-A cost segregation study allows you to maximize the amount of fixed assets into a shorter-term fixed asset bucket, rather than depreciating over a longer-term leasehold/land improvement (15 years) or building (39 years).
-Given all the potential unfavorable book to tax differences, maximizing your fixed assets deductions would be important.
-If you are considering placing a facility into service during the year, it would be beneficial to place this facility in service after the potential rescheduling.
+With Section 280E gone, you will need to strategize when to take bonus depreciation and when to place fixed assets in service.
+To maximize fixed asset deductions, it may be beneficial to have a specialist perform a cost segregation study/fixed asset review.
+A cost segregation study enables you to reclassify more fixed assets into shorter-term depreciation categories, allowing you to recover costs faster than if they were depreciated over longer periods – such as 15 years for leasehold or land improvements, or 39 years for buildings.
+Given all the potentially unfavorable book-to-tax differences, maximizing your fixed assets deductions would be important.
+If you are considering placing a facility into service during the year, it would be beneficial to place this facility in service after the rescheduling.

 Furthermore, cannabis is an energy-intensive industry, so it is a good time to start exploring the applicability of renewable energy credits.
 These credits can apply to energy generated by renewable energy resources, such as solar or wind powered facilities.
 The tracking of renewable energy can be cumbersome but can result in significant income tax savings.